 Housing Selection Process for Returning EU Students

 Residency Requirement: All full-time, undergraduate, College of Arts & Sciences students who began at Eastern AFTER the Spring of 2006 are required to maintain residency as long as space is available.
 The Housing Selection Process is the process by which students are able to select their room and roommate(s).
 Failure to participate in the Eastern University Housing Selection Process will result in the Housing Office selecting a room and roommate(s) for the student after room selection night occurs in April.

 - Students enrolled in University-approved semester program elsewhere must submit a form before they leave and make sure they ask someone to go through the process for them.
 All deadlines must be honored.

-- The form must be filled out completely and accurately and returned to the Student Development Office in person or by mail.
-Forms will be time/date-stamped and considered in the order they are received.
+- The electronic form must be filled out completely and accurately.
+The electronic forms are time/date-stamped and considered in the order they are received.

 - Students submitting the electronic form late or neglecting to sumbit the affirmation form at all may lose their eligibility to select their own room and roommate(s).

-- DEPOSIT- Students will have to gain financial clearance and make the Housing Deposit either online through the EU Portal or at Student Accounts in the Janet Mall Long Cottage.
+- Submit a HOUSING DEPOSIT - Students will have to gain financial clearance and make the Housing Deposit either online through the EU Portal or at Student Accounts in the Janet Mall Long Cottage.
 Students should make the deposit as early as possible.
-It is up to each student to ascertain his/her eligibility to make the deposit and make sure the deposit has been accepted well in advance of the deadline.
+It is up to each student to ascertain his/her eligibility to make the deposit and make sure the deposit has been accepted well in advance of the deadling.
 At this time the Housing Deposit is $150 and is non-refundable.
 Refer to the Academic and Residence Life Calendar for dates.
-Personal checks are not accepted in the 2 weeks before the deadline.
 Do not wait until the last minute to deposit!

-- REGISTER- Students must register for classes for the following fall semester.
+- REGISTER - Students must register for classes for the following fall semester by April 1.

 Apartment Application Process

 Special housing spaces of different locations and sizes are offered to sophomore, junior and senior students through an application "bid" process.
 These apartment-type units offer students an opportunity to live in a smaller, more independent settings.

 Students interested in living in an apartment on the St. Davids campus should consider the following questions before applying: Will your group remain intact for the full academic year?
 Is every member of your group free from disciplinary probation with a demonstrated history of positive citizenship both on campus and off?
 If your group applies for and is granted special apartment privileges and any member of the group drops out for any reason, are you willing to go back to the standard housing policies?
 If any member of your group does not remain in the apartment for any reason, will the balance of the group members be willing to accept a new resident from the Housing Wait List?